 Directly above Bar Antidote, chef-owner Ian Huizenga crafts brews from local grains and malts.
 Pair one with a wood-fired pizza or pork-belly steamed bun — but save room for an espresso milk stout float.

 At the Essex Culinary Resort & Spa’s “interactive restaurant,” chefs converse with guests as they build polished apps and entrées using local meats and produce from the on-site garden.

 Head inside Hotel Vermont for food and drink inspired by fresh, local ingredients.
 Enjoy cocktails on the outdoor terrace.

 52 State St., Montpelier, 802-223-8646

-Freshly farmed ingredients, innovative cocktails, and artisan wines and beers bring big flavors to a globe-trotting menu at Montpelier’s first organic restaurant.
+Farm-fresh ingredients, innovative cocktails and artisan wines bring big flavors to a globe-trotting menu at Montpelier’s organic restaurant.

 4182 Waterbury-Stowe Rd., Waterbury Center, 802-244-7476